The girls soccer team is preparing for their game against Mooresville on September 16th by maintaining a united front and prioritizing teamwork.

 Surely, playing against experienced players will certainly be difficult for the team.
 However, players may have differing opinions on a certain team.

 With the game coming up, the girls need to focus on their training and maintaining their growing bond.
-They have been working on an encouraging team mindset towards games.

 After consistent practices all summer, the girls are training for their 2025 season.
 They have been determined to improve as a team this season.
 Thompson, midfielder, explained what practices have looked like.